thechristian/filecleaner/README.md

 A simple python project to
 1. check for duplicate entries in a file (csv file or an excel file).
 2. compare files.
+3. Validate columns of a file (csv file or an excel file).

 ##Installation